stevenpack/rfcs/0001-template.md

 One paragraph explanation of the feature.
 Describe the "why" and feature benefit.

+## Stakholders

+List of known stakeholders, such as "ProdEng" or "Protocol" teams if they will consume this component.

+## Interfaces

+- How will the code be invoked?
+What is the boundary of this RFC?
+- Especially relevant for inter-team projects where a component maybe "exposed" to o1js and require parameters

 ## Motivation

 Reflect the will of the PRD (product requirements document).
 If the PRD is a linkable artifact, include the link here.
 If not, summarize the product requirement in your own words.
 Describe the delta of this change.